top of page

 Melatonin (Only Available in the UK by Prescription)

 Although melatonin supplements are freely available over the counter in many countries, they are not legally sold OTC in the UK.
-In Britain, melatonin is classified as a prescription-only medicine, typically used for circadian rhythm disorders or short-term jet lag.
+Here, melatonin is classified as a prescription-only medicine, typically used for circadian rhythm disorders or short-term jet lag.

 Magnesium-Based Sleep Aids